Pick Up Your Feelings

-"Pick Up Your Feelings" is a song by American singer Jazmine Sullivan, released on November 20, 2020 as the second single from her debut extended play (EP), Heaux Tales (2021).
+"Pick Up Your Feelings" is a song by American singer Jazmine Sullivan, released on November 20, 2020, as the second single from her fourth studio album, Heaux Tales (2021).
 The song was written by Sullivan, Audra Mae, Kyle Coleman, Michael Holmes, Brittany Coney, Denisia Andrews and produced by the latter three.
 At the 64th Annual Grammy Awards, the song received two nominations for Best R&B Song and Best R&B Performance, winning the latter in a tie with "Leave the Door Open" by Silk Sonic.

+On April 13, 2023, Rami of BabyMonster made a cover of the song during the survival show of 'Last Evaluation.'
+The song entered the Billboard Hot Trending song Powered by Twitter for the first time, peaking at number #8.